 - Attend meeting at assigned school with student and school counselor

-Please note that the time required to complete these steps can vary from student to student, and The Office of Student Affairs cannot guarantee a student’s “start date” until all requirements are complete and communicated with school staff.
+Please note that the time required to complete these steps can vary from student to student, and The Office of Registration and Enrollment cannot guarantee a student’s “start date” until all requirements are complete and communicated with school staff.

 The Brookline Extended Day Programs are independent non-profit organizations located in the schools and is unaffliated with PSB.
 All of the school extended day programs are licensed through the Department of Early Education and Care of Massachusetts.
 The Public Schools of Brookline does not offer extended day programs directly.
 Due to the diverse programs offered, any family wishing to inquire about after school programs are encouraged to contact the relevant program directly.